JuliaAI/MLJ.jl/paper/paper.md

 exponent and shift (`machine1`), the PCA projection (`machine2`) and the ridge model coefficients and intercept (`machine3`).
-The diagram additionally indicates where machines should look for training data, and where to accesses model hyper-parameters (stored in `box_cox`, `PCA` and `ridge_regressor`).
+The diagram additionally indicates where machines should look for training data, and where to access model hyper-parameters (stored in `box_cox`, `PCA` and `ridge_regressor`).